Citizenship and Voting

 Eligibility: Any American citizen whose home is in Virginia and who will be at least 18 years old by the next general election is eligible to register to vote.

-Where and How: Virginia citizens can register to vote at any time except the 28 day period before Primary or General Elections.
-You may register to vote at the Office of the Registrar located on Main Street in Palmyra (Tel: 589 3593).
+Where and How: Virginia citizens can register to vote at any time except the 22 day period before Primary or General Elections.
+The last day to register to vote in the general election of 2020 is October 13th, 2020.
+You may register to vote at the Office of the Registrar located in the Turkey Sag Shopping Centre across from Foodlion.
+(Tel: 589 3593).
 This office is open Monday-Friday 8:30a.m.-4:30p.m.
 On the last Saturday before registration ends from 9:00 a.m. – 5:00 p.m.
 You can register in person or request a registration form be mailed to you by calling the Registrar’s office.

 You may also register at the time you register your vehicle at the Department of Motor Vehicles in the E.W.
 Thomas Store located at the intersection of Rt.
 15 & 53, in Palmyra.
 In Virginia, voters do not register by party affiliation.
 Registration is free.
-There is no fee.
 You do not have to register for each election.
 Registration qualifies you to vote in all elections in the precinct where you live.
-If you let 4 years go by without voting, however, your registration lapses and you will be removed from the voting roles.

 Voting on Election Day